 Introduction

 This deliverable presents the finalised detailed list of the training materials to be developed by the STAR project, as well as detailed requirements for those materials.
 In the next phase of the STAR project, the consortium will develop training and subsequently validate training materials for use by Data Protection Authorities and Data Protection Officers (DPO).
 This deliverable is therefore the reference guide for developing this training material, and the developed training materials should (at least in their first iteration prior to testing with end-users) reflect these requirements.
-A provisional list of training materials was provided as part of the STAR project’s proposal, and this deliverable sets out the results of the validation/challenging of this list based upon the findings from STARs stakeholder analysis activities (including interviews with DPAs, DPOs and other expert practitioners, and a critical review of existing training material as recorded in D2.2).
+A provisional list of training materials was provided as part of the STAR project’s proposal, and this deliverable sets out the results of the validation/challenging of this list based upon the findings from STAR’s stakeholder analysis activities (including interviews with DPAs, DPOs and other expert practitioners, and a critical review of existing training material as recorded in D2.2 [full name of the deliverable]).
 The aim has been to align the initially proposed list with the needs of stakeholders and ensure that the STAR training materials are useful and usable for their intended audiences.

 The first section of the report sets out the guiding assumptions for the training materials and rationale for these, as well as the general requirements that apply across all of the training materials, regardless of format.